lucatume/di52/README.md

 material, [this article by Fabien Potencier](http://fabien.potencier.org/what-is-dependency-injection.html) is a very good start.

-## The power of make
+## The power of `get`

-At its base the container is a dependency resolution and injection machine: given a class to its `make` method it will read the class type-hinted dependencies, build them and inject them in the class.
+At its base the container is a dependency resolution and injection machine: given a class to its `get` method it will read the class type-hinted dependencies, build them and inject them in the class.

 ```php